 One of the reasons I love the Discworld so much is how it manages to distill mythological tropes into recognizable shapes.
 The link between death and divination is established in multiple cultures.
 Practitioners summoned spirits from beyond the grave for questioning, or sacrificed the living to perform divination via their entrails.
 In myths or fables, the God or Angel of Death would appear in person to impart foreknowledge, usually of impending doom but also descriptions of correct character.
 Today, more modern audiences are still fascinated by tales of how forensic autopsies lead to the capture of murderers.

 I think there connecting death with the experience of the ultimate reality is justified experimentally.
 Some part of this is due to our extreme loss-aversion as a species and as individuals.
 Because our own death symbolizes a near-total loss, it’s natural to find it near-maximally emotionally salient.
-From a less emontional and more analytical perspective taking careful note of deaths has value precisely because Death cannot be cheated indefinitely.
-Therefore, every experience with death is an experience to get incontrovertable, positive evidence about reality.
+From a less emotional and more analytical perspective taking careful note of deaths has value precisely because Death cannot be cheated indefinitely.
+Therefore, every experience with death is an experience to get incontrovertible, positive evidence about reality.

 However, just as water doesn’t always take the optimal path and can get stuck in ponds or lakes, so too can the engineering pipeline lose its momentum in false starts, vanity projects or initiatives that don’t pay back their return on investment.
 In cases like these, it can take a long time for a project to naturally die.
 The resources of the rest of the organization can act as life support, sustaining existence despite it being a drain of time and effort.
 There might even be a willful blindness to this drain due to perverse incentives within the organization.
 Nevertheless, refusing to acknowledge Death only puts more of the wider system at risk of falling under his domain.

 Eventually, Death takes his due.
-A network of riverlets that appear to be robust at first, will suddenly become polluted or dry up entirely.
+A network of rivulets that appear to be robust at first, will suddenly become polluted or dry up entirely.
 Perhaps a technical or organizational risk that was not managed adequately blows up, taking a section of the flows of value with it.
 While it may not be fair to say that the system was intentionally ignoring the risk before the failure, continuing to ignore the risk afterwards is a waste of knowledge dearly bought by contact with the Realm of Death.

 The death of a project or product, is in fact a wake-up call.
 Whenever it happens, all the survivors have a deep opportunity to learn.
 Not just to prevent future failures of the same kind, but to pattern-match across all the value flows to see where more such risks might be lurking.